Classic Apple Crumble Pie with Oats

 Apple crumble pie has layers of fresh apples and delicious oat crumb topping.
 This classic recipe is a must-try for fall and Thanksgiving.

 Classic apple crumble pie is my favorite pie.
 Crisp, yet tender, Granny Smith apples spiced with cinnamon are complemented best with an oat crumble topping in my opinion.
 This dish is best when apples are in season (hello, fall!) and when served warm with a scoop of vanilla ice cream.
+In the spring, I like to add rhubarb to this recipe!

-Why this recipe works: The apple filling calls for Granny Smith apples, which are best for baking because they hold their texture without losing flavor.
+The apple filling calls for Granny Smith apples, which are best for baking because they hold their texture without losing flavor.
 The oat crumble topping has the perfect ratio of butter, sugar and oats to make each slice of pie irresistible.

 How to make apple crumble pie